PURE WATER™

 3. Write installation date on the sticker located on the inside of the generator lid.

-PSI (white) check valve on the mixer assembly.
+4. Route the glossy black PVC tubing from the ozone generator to the lower 0 PSI (white) check valve on the mixer assembly.
 Be sure to route the tubing so it will not become accidentally damaged.

 5. Plug the ozone generator into a properly grounded, grounding type receptacle.
 Use a waterproof receptacle if installed indoors.